aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartdatatable/_index.md

 True if the chart data table has outline borders

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use ChartDataTable.HasOutlineBorder property.
+This property will be removed 12 months later since June 2024.
+Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |